wildtechgarden/wild-theme-shell-mod-hugo/SCRATCHPAD-WISHLIST.md

 Wish to avoid SASS if possible.
 Wish to avoid NPM if possible.

+## General UI

+* Light, dark, and system selection colour modes
+* Configuration of mode to light or dark
+* Cookie consent dialogue when configuration is done
+* Easily configurable/customizable colour schemes

 ## Technical SEO

 * Only one H1 per page